ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 An employee is leaving the company and their Microsoft 365 access must be removed.

 As the IT administrator, I need to secure the account, remove unnecessary access, and complete the basic offboarding steps to reduce security risk and maintain proper user lifecycle management.

+## Objectives
+- Review an existing Microsoft 365 user account
+- Block sign-in for the departing employee
+- Remove the user from assigned groups where appropriate
+- Review or remove the assigned Microsoft 365 license
+- Understand the importance of secure offboarding and access removal
+- Practice documentation using a real-world admin scenario